oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/10_post_bootstrap_vi.png)

-After running the bootstrap.sh script successfully we can see the two Docker machines running, run `docker-machine ls` command.
+After running the bootstrap.sh script successfully, we can see the two Docker machines running  using the `docker-machine ls` command.

 ![](images/11_docker_machine_after_bootstrap.png)